plutomi/plutomi/README.md

 Then after all of that is done, make sure to beg aws to get you out of sandbox since you now have a way to handle complaints.

 In MongoDB, make sure to whitelist the IP address of the NAT instance which you can find in the EC2 console.
 We will eventually migrate over to use [PrivateLink](packages/aws/privateLink.md).

+## Decisions

+If you're wondering why certain architectural decisions were made, check the [decisions](./decisions/README.md) folder as you might find it in there.
+If not, open a discussion or an issue and we can talk about it, or reach out to me on [Twitter](https://twitter.com/notjoswayski).

 ## License